alecxe/eslint-plugin-protractor/docs/rules/no-repetitive-locators.md

 }
 ```

 Here, `.mygrid` locator is used two times.

-A better version:
+:thumbsup: A better version:

 ```js
 var MyPage = function () {